Wookey-Technologies/sansar-script/README.md

         // Check to make sure a sound has been configured in the editor if (LoopingSound == null)
         {
-            Log.Write("LoopingSoundComponentScript has no configured sound to play!") return;
+            Log.Write("LoopingSoundComponentScript has no configured sound to play!");
+            return;
         }

         if (!ObjectPrivate.TryGetFirstComponent(out _audio))
         {
-            Log.Write("LoopingSoundComponentScript is on an object that does not have an audio emitter.") return;
+            Log.Write("LoopingSoundComponentScript is on an object that does not have an audio emitter.");
+            return;
         }